+As we adapt to social distancing, it’s more important than ever to broaden our virtual reach.
 Luckily for you, there’s geo-spoofing.
-We’ll teach you how to geo-spoof and say goodbye to that dreadful “sorry, this site is unavailable in your location” message for good.
+We’ll teach you how to use a VPN as a location spoofer and say goodbye to that dreadful “sorry, this site is unavailable in your location” message for good.

 Geo-spoofing is, as it sounds, hiding your geographic location.
 With advanced APIs out there -the software that allows 2 applications to communicate- it’s easier than ever for search engines to accurately determine your exact location.
 They scrape data from cell towers and other information rich spots and share it with the search engines, which then share it with the specific websites.